MetaMask/metamask-docs/03_API_Reference/01_Ethereum_Provider.md

 })
 ```

-Note currently `networkChanged` is not completely useful, because MetaMask currently reloads pages that have made requests to the provider upon network change, but [we plan to change this behavior](https://medium.com/metamask/breaking-change-no-longer-reloading-pages-on-network-change-4a3e1fd2f5e7), so it's safest to prepare your application to gracefully handle network changes.
+Note: `networkChanged` is only useful if you use the experimental `ethereum.autoRefreshOnNetworkChange` to disable the auto-refresh.
+MetaMask currently reloads pages that have made requests to the provider
+upon network change, this behaviour will remain the same if you do not set the property to `false` as the above example explains.